 - 2.1.
-This reports sets out the Council's current General Fund revenue budget projected outturn for the full year as at Month 3, June 2021. - 2.2.
-The forecast General Fund revenue forecast has improved by £0.563m from an overspend of £0.583m in Month 2.
+This reports sets out the Council's current General Fund revenue budget projected outturn for the full year as at Month 4, July 2021. - 2.2.
+The forecast General Fund revenue forecast has worsened by £0.271m from an overspend of £0.020m in Month 3.
 As would be expected, the identification of options to mitigate these service overspends tend to follow from the identification of pressures and it is expected and required that services formulate plans to address these overspends over the coming month. - 2.3.
-Further risks and opportunities not yet sufficiently developed to be included in the forecast itself of a net £2.827m have been identified (risks £10.626m and opportunities of £7.799m) if all materialising would increase the forecast overspend to £2.547m, without further drawdown of covid grant related reserves. - 2.4.
-The Housing Revenue Account is forecasting an overspend of £0.802m (a reduction of £0.793m on the Month 2 forecast of £1.595m).
+Further risks and opportunities not yet sufficiently developed to be included in the forecast itself of a net £0.714m have been identified (risks £11.353m and opportunities of £10.369m) if all materialising would increase the forecast overspend to £1.005m, without further drawdown of covid grant related reserves. - 2.4.
+The Housing Revenue Account is forecasting an overspend of £0.696m (a reduction of £0.106m on the Month 3 forecast of £0.802m).
 This projected variance impacts on HRA balances rather than GF reserves. - 2.5.
-The capital programme for both the General Fund and HRA is reporting a spend to date of £8.433m against overall budget of £321.897m - 2.6.
-This is the third financial monthly Cabinet update report for the 2021/22 financial year.
-This is the first time the Council is reporting on a monthly basis to Cabinet. - 2.7.
+The capital programme for both the General Fund and HRA is reporting a spend to date of £9.169m against overall budget of £321.897m, with a forecast underspend of £27.407m. - 2.6.
 The Financial Performance Report (FPR) which will continue to be presented to each Cabinet meeting provides a detailed breakdown of the Council's financial position and the challenges it faces.
-It covers the GF, HRA and capital programme and ensures there is transparency in our financial position, enables scrutiny by both members and the public, and offers reassurance as regards the commitment by chief officers to more effective financial management and disciplines.
+It covers the GF, HRA and capital programme and ensures there is transparency in our financial position, enables scrutiny by both members and the public, and offers reassurance as

-- 2.8.
+- regards the commitment by chief officers to more effective financial management and disciplines. - 2.7.
 The 2020/21 financial year was a very difficult year for the Council.
-The former Director for Finance, Risk and Insurance (Section 151 Officer) had to issue the Council's very first S114 notice in November 2020. - 2.9.
+The former Director for Finance, Risk and Insurance (Section 151 Officer) had to issue the Council's very first S114 notice in November 2020. - 2.8.
 A further S114 notice was issued on the 2 December 2020 as the Council continued to have an unbalance budget.
-Since 8th March 2021 the S114 notice has been lifted as the Council received confirmation of a Capitalisation Direction from MHCLG of up to £70m for 2020/21 and £50m for 2021/22. - 2.10.
+Since 8th March 2021 the S114 notice has been lifted as the Council received confirmation of a Capitalisation Direction from MHCLG of up to £70m for 2020/21 and £50m for 2021/22. - 2.9.
 The Council has had the benefit of a number of recommendations from various stakeholders and scrutiny panels such as the external auditor's Report in the Public Interest.
-These recommendations have been taken on board and the Croydon Renewal Plan has been developed which will over the medium term financial strategy period restore the Council's finances to balance and develop a more effective system of internal control. - 2.11.
-This report forms part of the reporting framework on the delivery of the Croydon Renewal Plan by ensuring the delivery of the council's budget is reported monthly and transparently. - 2.12.
-The Council is still working with the external auditors on finalising the 2019/20 audit of accounts however the 20/21 Outturn has now been presented to Cabinet on 12th July 2021 based around their findings.
+These recommendations have been taken on board and the Croydon Renewal Plan has been developed which will over the medium term financial strategy period restore the Council's finances to balance and develop a more effective system of internal control. - 2.10.
+This report forms part of the reporting framework on the delivery of the Croydon Renewal Plan by ensuring the delivery of the council's budget is reported monthly and transparently. - 2.11.
+The Council is still working with the external auditors on finalising the 2019/20 audit of accounts however the 20/21 Outturn has now been presented to Cabinet on 12th July 2021 based around their findings and the accounts have also been published for 20/21.